mcp-team/mcp-starter-pack/README.md

 ### Easy

 These problems are a great place to build the foundation of your algorithm and data structure skills.
-Most of these problems will test your knoweledge on fundamental algorithms.
+Most of these problems will test your knowledge on fundamental algorithms.

 - [BFS Breadth First Search: Shortest Reach (HackerRank)](https://www.hackerrank.com/challenges/bfsshortreach/problem)
     - [Python Solution](https://github.com/le-michael/mcp-starter-pack/blob/master/solutions/breadth_first_search_shortest_reach/sol.py)